Farm Equipment Checklist

 • Yield monitors, GPS, and gauges: Adjust and calibrate these tools to ensure they are providing accurate information.

-Also, are your slow-moving-vehicle signs still reflective and visible from the rear of the equipment?
+Are your slow-moving-vehicle signs still reflective and visible from the rear of the equipment?
+Also, are your headlights, taillights, and turn signals working?
+Testing them now gives you the opportunity to make a quick repair.
 The last thing you need as you start field work is to get pulled over for a broken taillight or missing sign before you even reach your field.
-(Read more about farmers and rural roads.)